Carrie Fisher’s Daughter, Billie Lourd, Finds Love With Taylor Lautner

 – Slate (@Slate) April 11, 2017

-Carrie Fisher’s brother confirmed that Fisher will appear as Princess Leia in the forthcoming sequel without the use of CGI, as it was previously suggested.
+Carrie Fisher’s brother confirmed that Fisher would appear as Princess Leia in the forthcoming sequel without the use of CGI, as it was previously suggested.

 “Both of us [Todd and Billie Lourd] were like, ‘Yes, how do you take her out of it?’
 And the answer is you don’t.”